Permafrost/Tundra/SERVICES.md

 * `$file.remove?` is an optional boolean flag indicating whether the source file should be deleted once it has been compressed.
   Defaults to `false`.
+* `$file.buffer.size` is an optional size in bytes to use when buffering the data in memory.

 #### Outputs: